 Benefits For Your Spouse

 When benefits are payable to your spouse:

 - Age 62 or older, unless he or she collects a higher Social Security benefit based on his or her earnings record.
-The spouse benefit amount will be permanently reduced by a percentage based on the number of months up to his or her full retirement age.
+The spouse benefit amount will be permanently reduced by a percentage based on the number of months until his or her full retirement age.

-At any age if he or she is caring for your child under age 16 or disabled and receiving Social Security benefits.
+At any age if he or she is caring for your child under age 16 or disabled.

 Your spouse would receive these benefits until the child reaches age 16.
 At that time, the child's benefits continue, but your spouse's benefits stop unless he or she is old enough to receive retirement benefits (age 62 or older) or survivor benefits as a widow or widower (age 60).